 As eCommerce websites are structured in a particular way, they have particular needs.

 It’s not uncommon for them to have hundreds of product categories and thousands of products on offer.
 With an unoptimized structure, this often means millions of separate URL addresses that need to be handled by the search engine.

-From a business owner’s perspective, this often means technical problems on a scale that requires true expertise.
+From a business owner’s perspective, this often means problems on a scale that requires true technical SEO expertise to solve.

 What is lost without good eCommerce SEO?

 To fully understand the fragile relationship between eCommerce and search engines, we’ve conducted research that reveals the staggering underperformance of even the most popular eCommerce stores.

 As it turns out, despite the eCommerce industry growing by leaps and bounds, many businesses lose traffic and fail to recognize that it’s because of common technical issues that eCommerce SEO deals with.

 There are examples of eCommerce websites that don’t have more than half of their pages indexed.
 None of these pages will ever be found through search unless they’re indexed.
 With organic usually the main traffic channel for eCommerce , can you imagine how much revenue is lost as a consequence?

 A perfect case study to show how bad things may get is Yoox.com.
 This retail eCommerce store, popular in Italy, the United States, and Russia, gets around 10 million monthly visits.